-This must-read book introduces you to the basic concepts in emotional intelligence and how they apply to project management.
+This must-read book introduces you to the basic concepts of emotional intelligence and how they apply to project management.
 You'll learn how to create a project communication plan that's grounded in emotional resonance.
-You'll master listening skills and creating a positive work environment.
+You'll master listening skills and create a positive work environment.
 And you'll get lessons on creating a friendlier work environment.

 Besides theoretical knowledge, there are also several case studies and self-assessment tests for project managers.